Watch the Trailer first…

 Understanding Donnelly’s McKinsey Links Through ‘Mayor Pete’ Buttigieg And The American Media

 As early as 2016 the New York Times was pushing ‘Mayor’ Pete Buttigieg to be the first gay President, on a leftist business-friendly platform with all the right universities in his educational background.
-Notwithstanding author Frank Bruni’s error about Mayor Pete possibly becoming the first gay president (he should have said ‘openly’ gay – Barack Obama had already been president after all), the constant focus on Buttigieg’s sexual orientation shows how there was little else of substance Buttigieg.
+Notwithstanding author Frank Bruni’s error about Mayor Pete possibly becoming the first gay president (he should have said ‘openly’ gay – Barack Obama had already been president after all), the constant focus on Buttigieg’s sexual orientation shows how there was little else of substance to him.
 Interestingly, Buttigieg went to Harvard two years prior to Donnelly.
 He then he went on to work as a management consultant for (yes you guessed it!)
 McKinsey, from 2007 to 2010.

 And like Donnelly, Buttigieg went on to run for office in a relatively small rural backwater of South Bend Indiana, winning the mayoral election in November 2011, running on a platform almost identical to Donnelly in Wicklow – ‘pro-business, with a human touch’.
-South bend Indiana was the political placenta for McKinsey’s Buttigieg, just as Wicklow would be Donnelly’s.
+South bend Indiana was the political placenta for McKinsey’s Buttigieg, just as County Wicklow would be Donnelly’s.

 Future presidential candidate Buttigieg even has a confirmed background in the CIA.
 (Warning: Rabbit hole-alert).
 Buttigieg was in good company as a presidential candidate, given President Obama’s father Lolo Soetero was a colleague of President George H. Bush in his CIA days.
 When Buttigieg’s 2020 Presential campaign went into high gear in late 2019, it emerged that McKinsey employees had maxed out their political donation limits for their old-boy Buttigieg.
 Even the Guardian documented McKinsey’s unwavering support for his campaign.
-Hard to imagine Donnelly hasn’t had this support, through cash or covert means.
+Hard to imagine Donnelly hasn’t had this kind of support, through cash or covert means.

 Buttigieg ultimately floundered due to the intense grilling the American media gave him on his McKinsey links.
 The US media may be a partisan swamp, but they do at least ask some questions.
 Take a look at how American mainstream media from both sides of the ideological divide went after the details on Buttigieg’s McKinsey consulting background in 2019.
 This google search image result on Buttigieg & McKinsey is limited to 2019 & the Washington Post – you’ll get the idea.